 Figure 15: Peak Bandwidth Trends Over a 4-year Period

 Figure 15 presents the peak data rate per connected subscriber presented on a month-to-month basis, calculated per month and as a 6 months’ moving average, as well as the year-to-year peak usage and a moving average.
 It is important to note that over the period of 3.5 years the observed peak data rate increased ~6 times, trending very closely to ~50% compounded annual growth rate (CAGR) per year.
+CAGR in the last 6 months has increased and it is right now reaching almost 100%.

 Trending the peak data rate into the future under the assumption of ~50% CAGR year-to-year growth, the peak rate at the year 2020 shows ~70 fold growth when compared with August 2010 peak data rate.
 For example, if the peak data rate per subscriber in 2010 is around 1 Mb/s, in 2020 the same subscriber would be expected to generate the peak data rate around 70 Mb/s.
 Note that this compound growth accounts only for a steady increase in the subscriber bandwidth, resulting from increased consumption of digital content, emergence of new subscriber applications, increase in the quality and resolution of video content, etc. Obviously, it does not account for new, revolutionary networked applications that do not exist today and their emergence is very hard to predict in any quantifiable manner.